 Doug Davidson joined the cast of THE YOUNG AND THE RESTLESS as Paul Williams in May 1978.
 Paul is the chief of police in Genoa City and recently remarried his longtime love, Christine Blair (Lauralee Bell).

-Davidson was nominated for Outstanding lead Actor in a Drama Series at the Daytime Emmys in 2003 and 2010.
+Davidson won the Daytime Emmy for Outstanding Lead Actor in a Drama Series in 2013.
+He was also nominated for the same award in 2003, 2010 and 2014, and for Outstanding Supporting Actor in 2011.
 He was honored with Soap Opera Awards as Best Supporting Actor in 1992 and 1997, and as Outstanding Hero in 1990 and 1991.

 For six years, from 1998-2003, Davidson hosted the Tournament of Roses Parade for CBS.
 He was also the host of the nighttime version of the game show “The Price is Right.”
 He co-starred in the Judith Krantz mini-series “I'll Take Manhattan” and “The Initiation of Sarah,” and appeared as a guest star in the CBS series “Diagnosis Murder.”
 Davidson was the master of ceremonies for the Miss California Pageant and hosted the Kenny Rogers Cerebral Palsy Telethon.

 He co-starred with Paul Reiser in the feature film “Mr. Write,” and had supporting roles in the films “Don't Stop Now” and “Fraternity Row.”

 Aside from hobbies that include traveling, running, tennis, sailing and playing the bagpipes, Davidson enjoys contributing much of his time to various charities, including the YMCA.

 He and his wife Cindy have two children, Calyssa and Caden who reside in London and Tai Pei respectively.